rflandau/Orv/README.md

 Some examples:

-1. An IoT implementation likely finds nodes via physical proximity, broadcasting HELLOs and seeing who in range has a sensitive enough Rx.
+1. An IoT implementation likely finds nodes via physical proximity, broadcasting greetings (ex: ARP) and seeing who in range has a sensitive enough Rx.
 2. Intra-net/corporate implementations can likely hijack the neighbour discovery of lower layers or broadcast over the VPS/VPN (a logical broadcast rather than IoT's physical broadcast).
 3. A truly decentralized implementation of Orv, think Bittorrent, cannot make any use of broadcasting.
 In this case, an external provider (like Bittorrent's tracker files) would be necessary for new nodes to discovery entry points to their desired vault.